hwadn/website-maker-devtools/packages/create-wm-component/README.md

 ## Attention

-The final component project name will has a prefix `wm-`, for example, if you typed "button" for your component, you will get a project named `wm-button`.
+The final component project name will have a prefix `wm-`, for example, if you typed "button" for your component, you will get a project named `wm-button`.